ceciliestadekristensen/emotion-driven-human-ai-interaction/README.md

 # Emotion-Driven Human-AI Interaction

-This project explores how artificial intelligence can respond to human emotions in real time by combining Unity, Python, and large language models.
+An interactive AI system exploring how emotionally aware responses can be created in real time through the combination of Unity, Python and large language models.

 ---